Steward and the King, The

 "I shouldn't talk of this," Pippin muttered in a strained voice.
 "Gandalf told me, put it out of my mind."

-“He did not know then of what my father might have done.
+"He did not know then of what my father might have done.
 The servants have told me the Steward will often climb up to the highest room of the tower, and they speak of a green fire that seems to flash in the windows.
-I have been away fighting and guarding our borders, but I, too, have seen and wondered at this.”
+I have been away fighting and guarding our borders, but these rumors concerned me.
+Much more so now."

 Pippin started to shake and his eyes unfocused.
 "No. It wasn't a green light.
 It was fire, dark and horrible -- "

 "That must be what it is from the inside.
 You have to stop him, if he tries."

 "Though he will not say what he has agreed to, he gave us grudging promise that he would forebear.
 Remind him of that promise."